NSO-developer/nso-docker/README.md

 # Healthcheck

 The production-base image comes with a basic Docker healthcheck.
-It is using ncs<sub>cmd</sub> to get the phase that NCS is currently in.
+It is using ncs<sub>cmd</sub> to get the phase that NSO is currently in.
 Only the result status, i.e. if ncs<sub>cmd</sub> was able to communicate with the `ncs` process or not, is actually observed.
 This tells us whether the `ncs` process is responding to IPC requests.

 As far as monitoring NSO goes, this is a very basic check.
 Just a tad above the basic process check, i.e. that the `ncs` process is actually alive, which is the most basic premise of production-base image.